How to Use the Registration Form (Self-Registration)

 - Number of additional guests (if allowed โ hidden when declining)

-- Names for additional guests (if Tables enabled and plus-ones selected โ hidden when declining)
+- Names for additional guests (if Collect Guest Names or Table Management is enabled and plus-ones are selected โ hidden when declining)

 - Any custom form fields you've configured